johngeorgewright/ts-module/README.md

 1. Also search for references to `@johngeorgewright` & `ts-module` individually
 1. Remove the `private` property from `package.json` (if you want to publically publish your module)
 1. Search for all references of `secrets.` in the `.github` diectory and make sure you have the appropriate secrets registered in GitHub (Your Repo > Settings > Secrets)
+1. Delete the .github/dependabot.yml file (unless you wish to use that instead of renovate)

 ## I'm not interesting in the zero installation / Yarn / PnP thing.
 I'd prefer to use NPM.